Ken McEachern

-Ken McEachern (born January 14, 1953) is a former professional Canadian football player who played eleven years in the Canadian Football League.
+Ken McEachern (born January 14, 1953) is a Canadian former professional football player who played eleven years in the Canadian Football League (CFL).

+Career

 McEachern played defensive back for the Saskatchewan Roughriders and Toronto Argonauts from 1974 to 1984.
 He was a CFL All-Star in '80 and '81 and helped the Argonauts win the 71st Grey Cup in 1983.
 He played his college football at Weber State University.

+Family

-His son, Mike McEachern is a former linebacker at Western Illinois University and was drafted 22nd overall in the 2008 CFL Draft.
+His son, Mike McEachern is a former linebacker at Western Illinois University and was drafted 22nd overall in the 2008 CFL draft.